What Is Medicare Supplement Plan G?

 icon

-Getting Original Medicare is the first step to getting Plan G. Starting three months before you turn 65, you have seven months to enroll in Medicare.
+Getting Original Medicare is the first step to getting Plan G. Starting three months before you turn 65, you have six months to enroll in Medicare.
 This is called your initial enrollment period.
 If you're retired and getting Social Security, you'll automatically be enrolled in Medicare.
-Remember, you have to have Parts A and B to buy a Medigap plan.
-You have to sign up for Medicare before you can sign up for Medigap.
+Remember, you have to sign up for Original Medicare and have Parts A and B before you can sign up for Medigap.

 icon